 - Avoiding unexpected surprises related to meeting PGM lot minimums

-- An experienced partner that was continuously monitoring the smelting process
+- An experienced partner that is continuously monitoring the processing options and practices

 - Ensuring the maximum value was returned to the plant owner (i.e. client)

-- Significant revenue returned to the plant owner opposed to disposal costs
+- Significant revenue returned to the plant owner as opposed to disposal costs

 How long did this toll refining project take?

 Overall, this toll refining process took five months to complete.
-This included negotiating reasonable terms on behalf of the plant owner, breaking the project into over 40 sub lots for shipping and processing, several trips to the smelter for onsite reviews, and numerous independent assays throughout the process to maximize sub lot values.
+This included negotiating reasonable terms on behalf of the plant owner, breaking the project into over 40 sub-lots for shipping and processing, several trips to the processing facilities for onsite reviews, and numerous independent assays throughout the process to maximize sub-lot values.